Kartmaan/filecrypt/README.md

 ### What level of security?
 * **AES** : Data is encrypted using AES (**A**dvanced **E**ncryption **S**tandard), a symmetrical encryption algorithm that encrypts data in blocks of a fixed size.

+* **128-bits** : This is the size of the secret key.
+It offers a high level of security, making brute-force attacks extremely difficult ($2^{128}$ possible combinations).

-* **CBC mode** : The Cipher Block Chaining links the encryption of each block to the previous one.
-This makes the encrypted data more resistant to certain attacks (*If a bit is modified in the ciphertext, this will affect not only the decryption of this block, but also of all subsequent blocks*).
+* **CBC mode** : The **C**ipher **B**lock **C**haining links the encryption of each block to the previous one.
+Each block of plaintext data is XOR'd with the preceding encrypted block before being encrypted.
+So if a bit is modified in the ciphertext, this will affect not only the decryption of this block, but also of all subsequent blocks.

-* **128-bits** : A 128-bit key offering a high level of security, making brute-force attacks extremely difficult
+* **Initialisation Vector (IV)** : Since the first block has no precedent, it's subjected to a random initialization vector: a series of randomly generated bits of the same size as the block, which acts as the “previous block”.
+This randomness masks repetitions in the code, even if the plain text begins with the same data in several sessions.

-* **Crypto secure RNG** : The secret key is randomly generated using `os.urandom()`, which relies on the operating system's entropy (*harware interupts, network data, running processes...*) to make generation as unpredictable as possible (CSPRNG).
+* **Crypto secure RNG** : The secret key and the initialisation vector are randomly generated using `os.urandom()`, which relies on the operating system's entropy (*harware interupts, network data, running processes...*) to make generation as unpredictable as possible (CSPRNG).

 * **Padding PKCS7** : This technique ensures that the data to be encrypted always occupies an integer number of blocks, as required by the AES algorithm.
+To do this, the function adds padding bytes to the end of the plaintext data if it isn't a multiple of the desired block size.

-* **HMAC** : **H**ash-based **M**essage **A**uthentication **C**ode is a cryptographic function used to verify the integrity and authenticity of a message. **If the integrity of the encrypted file is compromised, it becomes impossible to decrypt it**.
+* **HMAC** : **H**ash-based **M**essage **A**uthentication **C**ode is a cryptographic function used to verify the integrity and authenticity of a message, it's calculated on the basis of the encrypted data. **If the integrity of the encrypted file is compromised, it becomes impossible to decrypt it**.

 * **SHA-256** : A cryptographic hash function that produces a 256-bit hash value.
-It is used to generate the MAC.
+It's used to generate the **M**essage **A**uthentication **C**ode.